 - LendKey connects borrowers with community banks and financial institutions to offer the best rates.
-You can apply for the competitive interest rates with a cosigner to boost your chances of approval.
+You can apply for competitive, lower interest rates with a cosigner to boost your chances of approval.

 - CommonBond also offers private student loans and has a cosigner release option after two years of payments.
 That way, if you apply with a cosigner, you can have them removed from the account later on once you’ve demonstrated you’re a responsible borrower.